List of mountains of Bangladesh: Kreikung Taung

 Kreikung Taung is a significant peak of Bangladesh.
 This peak is the second highest point of 'Lawmbok Row' range and possibly the eleventh-highest in the country.
 In December 2012, a local explorer Fahim Hasan of "BD Explorer" summitted the peak of Kreikung Taung and measured the height for the first time at 3083 ft.
 GPS accuracy was 2 m (+/-).
 The name of the peak was collected by BD Explorer and confirmed by the local tribal people of Thingdawlte village.
-The most easiest route to summit this peak is to start from Ruma of Bandarban district.
+The easiest route to summit this peak is to start from Ruma of Bandarban district.
 Nearest settlement is known as Thingdawlte (Bawm) village.